sdnetdemo/sdnetdemo.github.io/index.md

 ## **4. Settings of Each Layer**

 Layers are listed in order of precedence, from top to bottom.
-The last dimension may be different based on the duration of input speech.
+The last dimension and batchsize dimension may be different based on the duration of input speech and batchsize.

 <img src="img\Network Settings.PNG" alt="Network Settings" style="zoom:100%;" />